dancmj/hackernation/README.md

 ## Installation

 * Hackernation is hosted here in Github.
-You follow one of these steps to download hackernation and run it locally on your computer:
+Simply follow one of these steps to download hackernation to your computer so you can run it locally:
   * Clone the git repository using ssh, https or with the [Windows](https://windows.github.com/) or [Mac](https://mac.github.com/) clients.
   * Download it as a [zip](https://github.com/dancmj/hackernation/archive/master.zip) file.
 * Update the environment variables!